BryJamin/WickedWizard/README.md

 - Create a 'god mode' and 'bounds mode' menu option.
 - Change animation so it is easier to queue animations such as the firing animation.
 - Out of Combat component
 - Potential bug with room transition animation on wide rooms.
-Sliver of old room may be visible (Fixed for now but I dislike the implimentation due to the size of the class)
+Sliver of old room may be visible (Fixed for now but I dislike the implimentation due to the orbitalSize of the class)
 - Make a grapple a tap not a touchdown
 - Parent Component on death should also kill the child component
 - You can trigger shooting and moving the have the same pointer due to platforms.
 You double tap